laurakcleve/terrain-blog/content/blog/cave-tile-system/index.md

 Our first batch consisted of the first room of the cave, plus a short way in each direction further in.
 (There was indeed no time to add walls at the end.)

-The first setup: (extra props were all hand crafted)
+The first setup: (extra props were all hand crafted, including that little rope hanging down from the stalagmite)

 ![first-setup](first-setup.jpg)